MehdiSeddik/crud-couchdb-nodejs/readme.md

    in the .env file, edit the couchdb url and port according to your couchdb configuration.

-   To create the databases, head on to http://localhost:5984/_utils/, login with the admin credentials you created when installing couchdb, and create two new databases with the following names: contacts and gadm
+   To create the databases, head on to http://localhost:5984/_utils/, login with the admin credentials you created when installing couchdb, and create two new databases with the following names: `contacts` and `gadm`

 4. Data import

+> **Warning**
+> Please make the databases `contacts` and `gadm` exist

-   to import the csv data into the couchDB instance, you can run the following command
+  to import data into the couchDB instance, you can run the following command

    ```bash
    yarn imp
    ```

-   it will run a script that parse the csv file and insert the data into the database specified in the .env file
+   it will run a script that parse csv and json files and insert the data into the databases.

 ### Usage